ijohns29/Comparing-regional-Covid-19-data-trends-in-MD-and-MT-to-assess-short-term-risks-of-travel/README.md

 # Comparing-regional-Covid-19-data-trends-in-MD-and-MT-to-assess-short-term-risks-of-travel
 Comparing regional Covid-19 data from these two locations to assess risks of travel to and from.
-# Baltimore-Butte-comparing-covid-19-data using county level data from New York Times Covid-19 Data - US Counties and States
-Comparing Covid-19 data in Baltimore, MD and Butte, MT from year 2020
 ## __Isaac Johnson__
 ### __Mini Project #1 - Data Trends and Visualization with Python__
 ### Decision Analytics